thomaszhang2661/church-web/README.md

 # Harbor Lutheran Church Website

-A lightweight, mobile‑first church website built with React and Vite.
+A lightweight church website built with React and Vite.
 It focuses on clear communication, fast loading, and simple interactions (smooth in‑page navigation and a contact form).

 ## Overview